jomendez/hybrid-mobile-screenshot-automation-tool/README.md

 This command-line tool is specially useful to automatize the tedious process of taking screenshot of your hybird application specially when you support multiples language.

 # Step 1
-Download the binary file
+Download and install (if not already installed) the dotNet SDK for your platform (Win/Linux/Mac) [here](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial)

 # Step 2
+Download and extract the files from this repo, in your local machine

+# Step 3
 Create an instructions file where you going to specify all the instructions to take the screenshots

 ### Instructions structure